yhao123abc/UVA-Cirrhosis-Patient-Mortality-Risk-/README.md

 Elizabeth Harrison, Yi Hao, Myron Chang

-Please see its private repo for details.
+Please see its private repo for more codes and details.